Bartlett City Beautiful presents - 2023 Bartlett Gardening University

-- The series is open to the public without charge.
+- The series is open to the public, FREE, no registration required

 - All presentations will be provided by Master Gardeners

-- These programs will be begin at 2:30 p.m. in the meeting room at the Bartlett Public Library located at 5884 Stage Rd.
+- These programs will begin at 2:30 p.m. in the meeting room at the Bartlett Public Library located at 5884 Stage Road

-- 1/27 Master Gardener Jean Ward-Jones “Nine Rules for a Mixed and Blended Garden” Check these nine rules for a mixed and blended garden and compare them against your garden to get some great ideas for improving the overall look, dressing up a particular area, using your own unique creative style and pulling it all together.
+- January 7: Master Gardener Jean Ward Jones “Nine Rules for a Mixed and Blended Garden” Check these nine rules for a mixed and blended garden and compare them against your garden to get some great ideas for improving the overall look, dressing up a particular area, using your own unique creative style and pulling it all together.

-- 2/3 Master Gardener Bill Cummings “Introduction to Pruning” Reduce your fear of pruning by learning why, when and how proper pruning will keep your plants attractive and vigorous adding years to their usefulness.
+- January 28: Master Gardener Melisa Knirr “Introduction to Pruning” Reduce your fear of pruning by learning why, when and how proper pruning will keep your plants attractive and vigorous adding years to their usefulness.

 - February 4: Master Gardener Debbie Griste-Evans “Monarch Way Stations for an Epic Migration” Monarch butterflies of the subspecies Danaus plexippus plexippus migrates annually in Eastern North America from as far north as Canada to the highlands of Mexico.
 From the counts taken in the overwintering grounds in Mexico, the population has suffered a d dramatic decline from the peak of ~682,000,000 in 1997 to less than 25,000,000 in 2014 when concerned citizens began asking what they could do to help this beloved, beautiful insect.
 Monarch Way Stations were created in response to help Monarchs on their journey and to let people see the Monarch life cycle up close.